 To promote health in the world and enrich our community

-The Center for Global Health and Diseases at Case Western Reserve University was established in 1987 as a coordinating structure to help link the numerous international health resources of the University, its affiliated institutions, and the Northern Ohio community in a multidisciplinary program of research, training and clinical application related to global health.
+The Center for Global Health was formed in 2002 as a result of a merger between the Center for International Health and the Division of Geographic Medicine.
+The new Center is located on the fourth floor of the Biomedical Research Building on the CWRU Medical School Campus in Cleveland, Ohio.
+The Center provides a coordinating structure to help link the numerous international health resources of the University, its affiliated institutions, and the Northern Ohio community in a multidisciplinary program of research, training and clinical application related to global health.
+The Center brings together many disciplines at CWRU to make life better in developing countries, and thus functions as a catalyst to stimulating international collaborations throughout the institution

 The Center maintains dynamic and long-lived research collaborations with foreign scientists in Kenya (KEMRI), Papua New Guinea (PNGIMR) , Cote D'Ivorie, Uganda, and Brazil.
 These partnerships have productively supported field-based studies of malaria, schistosomiasis and filariasis for up to thirty years and have richly contributed to the recruitment, education and professional growth of foreign scientists from these host countries, significantly expanding their research capabilities.